RedSmallPanda/SSQR/Query Reformulation/README.md

 ## Results

-The results on the test set for code search performance and human evaluation of different query reformulation approaches are shown as below:
+The results on the test set for code search performance on CodeBERT and human evaluation of different query reformulation approaches are shown as below:

 | Method   |    MRR     | Naturalness | Informativeness |
 | -------- | :--------: | ----------- | --------------- |